-Cluster Development (AR Districts Only): A type of development design that allows for the subdivision of a tract of land with a more compact residential design plus one or more large lots suitable for rural economy uses or common open space.
-Land not included within lots or required for public or private streets shall be maintained as common open space.
-Communal water and/or sewer systems are permitted under this development type within the common open space.
+Cluster Development (AR Districts Only): A type of development design that allows for the subdivision of a tract of land with a more compact residential design plus one or more large lots suitable for rural economy uses or commonly owned open space.
+Land not included within lots or required for public or private streets must be maintained as commonly owned open space.
+Community water supply and/or wastewater systems are permitted under this development type within the commonly owned open space.

-Cluster Development (CR and Suburban Zoning Districts Only): An arrangement of structures on adjoining lots in groupings allowing closer spacing than would be generally permitted under ordinance requirements, where at least 20% of the lots have less than the required minimum lot area which is compensated by maintenance of equivalent open space, either elsewhere on the lot or in the form of common open space.
-All land not included within lots or required for public or private streets shall be maintained as common open space.
-Common open space shall be designed to constitute a continuous and cohesive unit of land which may be used for active or passive recreation by residents and shall be reasonably accessible to all permitted uses and all residential units within the development.
+Cluster Development (CR and Suburban Zoning Districts Only): An arrangement of structures on adjoining lots in groupings allowing closer spacing than would be generally permitted under Zoning Ordinance requirements, where at least 20% of the lots have less than the required minimum lot area, which is compensated by maintenance of equivalent open space, either elsewhere on the lot or in the form of commonly owned open space.
+All land not included within lots or required for public or private streets must be maintained as commonly owned open space.
+Commonly owned open space must be designed to constitute a continuous and cohesive unit of land that may be used for active or passive recreation by residents and must be reasonably accessible to all permitted uses and all residential units within the development.